Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

 Under Arne Slot, Liverpool are head and shoulders the best counter-attacking side in the division, using the pace of Mohamed Salah and Luis Diaz to great effect.

-Chelsea, AFC Bournemouth and Nottingham Forest have lots of speed in the wide areas too, so it is not surprising they create the most chances from breakaways, outside of the leaders.
+AFC Bournemouth and Nottingham Forest have plenty of speed in the wide areas too, so it is not surprising they also create the most chances from breakaways, with 37 and 36 respectively.

 How teams and players rank for fast breaks